MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/add-messaging-extension.md

 ## Set up a secure tunnel to your app

-For testing purposes, let's host your bot on a local web server (port 3978).
+For testing purposes, let's host your messaging extension on a local web server (port 3978).

 1. In a terminal, run `ngrok http -host-header=rewrite 3978`.
 1. Copy the HTTPS URL in the output since Teams requires HTTPS connections.
 1. In your `.publish` directory, open `Development.env`.
 1. Replace the `baseUrl0` value with the copied URL.
 (For example, change `baseUrl0=http://localhost:3000` to `baseUrl0=https://85528b2b3ca5.ngrok.io`.)

-Your app manifest is pointing to where you're hosting the bot.
+Your app manifest is pointing to where you're hosting the bot used by the messaging extension.

-## Configuring your bot
+## Configuring your messaging extension

+Messaging extensions rely on bots to send and process user requests from Teams to your external service.

-To use a bot in Teams, you must register it with the Azure Bot Service.
-Lucky for you, this is done automatically when you set up your app using the Teams Toolkit.
+The bot must be registered with the Azure Bot Service.
+This is done automatically when you set up your app using the Teams Toolkit.

 ### Add the bot endpoint address